September 17th, 2021

 Features / Website Edits

-If you want a custom site, theme customizations, help setting up a new Shopify store, or new features, hit up Blend Commerce.
+If you want theme modifications, a custom site, or help setting up a new Shopify store contact us and we can either help you out or refer someone that can.

-If you want recommendations on apps to level up your Shopify business and get more traffic/conversions, check out our carefully curated list of Shopify Best Apps.
+If you want recommendations on apps to level up your Shopify store and get more traffic/conversions with any theme, check out our curated list of Shopify Best Apps.